 I encourage you to pledge to ASK, and to make sure your friends and neighbors do too.

 The Asking Saves Kids (ASK) campaign was launched on the National Mall on Mother's Day 2000 at the Million Mom March.
 For more than two decades, ASK supporters have partnered with over 400 grassroots organizations to spread its message in neighborhoods nationwide.
 Founded in partnership with filmmaker and activist Talmage Cooley, the ASK campaign has been a successful collaboration between Brady and the American Academy of Pediatrics, the ASK Campaign has successfully inspired 19 million households to ask if there are guns where their children play.
-Brady has since expanded upon this question and created the End Family Fire campaign to ensure that families with firearms in the home store them locked and unloaded and, most importantly, revisit what constitutes safe storage as their families or household circumstances change.
+Brady has since expanded upon this question and created the End Family Fire campaign to ensure that families with firearms in the home store them locked and unloaded and, most important, revisit what constitutes safe storage as their families or household circumstances change.